ruthappel/ruthappel.github.io/_pages/resources.md

 - Microsoft.
 (2024).
 [Staying ahead of threat actors in the age of AI](https://www.microsoft.com/en-us/security/blog/2024/02/14/staying-ahead-of-threat-actors-in-the-age-of-ai/).
 - Harbarth, K. (2024).
 [Guide to the 2024  Elections](https://anchorchange.substack.com/p/guide-to-the-2024-elections).
     - The risk of GenAI for elections may be overestimated.
 The real risk may be the narrative that GenAI could produce harm
+- Dufour, N., Pathak, A., Samangouei, P., Hariri, N., Deshetti, S., Dudfield, A., … Bregler, C. (2024).
+[AMMeBa: A Large-Scale Survey and Dataset of Media-Based Misinformation In-The-Wild](http://arxiv.org/abs/2405.11697)

 #### Language and its impact

 - Nicholas, G., & Bhatia, A. (2023).
-[Lost in Translation: Large Language Models in Non-English Content Analysis](https://cdt.org/insights/lost-%20in-translation-large-language-models-in-non-english-content-analysis/).
+[Lost in Translation: Large Language Models in Non-English Content Analysis](https://cdt.org/insights/lost-in-translation-large-language-models-in-non-english-content-analysis/).

 #### AI incident trackers